-The FDIC proposes to incorporate into the large and highly complex bank assessment scorecards the updated accounting standard that eliminates the recognition of TDRs and, instead, requires new financial statement disclosures on "modifications to borrowers experiencing financial difficulty."
-The FDIC is proposing to expressly define restructured loans in the underperforming assets ratio to include "modifications to borrowers experiencing financial difficulty."
-The FDIC is also proposing to amend the definition of a refinance for the purposes of determining whether a loan is a higher-risk C&I loan or a higher-risk consumer loan, both elements of the higher-risk assets ratio.
-Under the proposal, a refinance would not include modifications to a loan that otherwise would meet the definition of a refinance, but that result in the classification of a loan as a modification to borrowers experiencing financial difficulty.
-This proposal would not affect the small bank deposit insurance assessment system.
+The FDIC is adopting the proposed rule without change.
+Under the final rule, the FDIC will incorporate into the large and highly complex bank assessment scorecards the updated accounting standard that eliminates the recognition of TDRs and, instead, requires new financial statement disclosures on "modifications to borrowers experiencing financial difficulty."
+The FDIC also will expressly define restructured loans in the underperforming assets ratio to include "modifications to borrowers experiencing financial difficulty."
+Lastly, the FDIC will amend the definition of a refinance for the purposes of determining whether a loan is a higher-risk C&I loan or a higher-risk consumer loan, both elements of the higher-risk assets ratio.
+Under the final rule, a refinance would not include modifications to a loan that otherwise would meet the definition of a refinance, but that result in the classification of a loan as a modification to borrowers experiencing financial difficulty.
+The final rule does not affect the small bank deposit insurance assessment system.